 Major Alan “Dutch” Schaefer was a soldier and the leader of a team of commandos.
 In 1987, the U.S. military and the CIA hired Dutch and his team for a rescue mission in the jungles of South America.
-He later finds out it was a a set-up to get his team to take out the rebels in the area.
+He later finds out it was a set-up to get his team to take out the rebels in the area.
 Dutch’s team encounters a Predator who stalks and kills them all one by one.
 He survived the ordeal, along with Anna Gonsalves, a member of the guerrillas and disappears after that.

 Dutch was born in April 1948 and he had a brother called John who was a detective in the NYPD.
 During school, Dutch enjoyed playing football.
 After leaving college in 1967, he went to boot camp where he met Jim Hopper.
 Dutch later served in the Vietnam War alongside Al Dillon, fighting battles in Da Nang.
 At one point, he was captured and tortured by the Viet Cong.
 After the Vietnam War ended, he went on a dangerous mission in Malaysia in 1979 with Jim Hopper.
 After that, he went on a mission with Dillon in Thailand.

 Dutch left the U.S. Army in 1980 and created his own private military group, recruiting members who had left the U.S. Army too.
-Dutch had one stipulation and that is his team are a rescue team and wouldn’t agree to a mission if the primary objective was to kill enemies.
+Dutch had one stipulation and that is his team was a rescue team and wouldn’t agree to a mission if the primary objective was to kill enemies.
 Dutch had missions in Angola, Cambodia, Lebanon and Afghanistan and recently took on a terrorist siege at the Sudanese Embassy in Berlin, Germany.
 He turned down a potential mission in Libya as it wasn’t a rescue mission.

 1987 Mission to South America

 In 1987, Dutch and his squad landed on a beach in Conta Mana, Central America where Dutch met his former commanding officer General Phillips.
 He had hired Dutch and his team, Poncho, Billy, Mac, Blain, and Hawkins, to rescue a Guatemalan cabinet minister and his aide.
 They had been kidnapped by guerrillas and taken to a country in South America.
-Also there was Dutch’s old friend Al Dillon.
+Also, there was Dutch’s old friend Al Dillon.
 Dillon was now working for the CIA and wanted to go along with Dutch.
-Dutch objected at first, saying his team only work alone but eventually agreed that Dillon could accompany them.
+Dutch objected at first, saying his team only worked alone but eventually agreed that Dillon could accompany them.
 A helicopter transported Dutch and his team into South America and dropped them off in the jungle.

 Dutch soon discovers the wreckage of a crashed helicopter that had been carrying the cabinet ministers.
 Three skinned bodies hanging in the trees were also found which Dutch realised were Green Berets out of Fort Bragg from their dog tags.
 One of them was Jim Hopper, Dutch’s old comrade.
 At this point, Dutch was very suspicious of the reasons they were there.
 The squad pressed on to the guerrilla camp where a number of hostages were being held.
 Dutch witnessed a Soviet military officer executing a hostage.
 The team launched their assault on the camp, killing almost everybody including the Soviet officers.